Local history - John Nelson 1878 - 1917

 Alice Rowley Nelson (1870 - 1950) married at Chester in 1897 stockbroker Charles Leonard Agnew.

-William Nelson married in 1897 Alice Caroline Wakefield the daughter of a merchant.
-In 1901 he is a tanner like his father living in Cheshire; by 1911 they are living on private means in London.
+William Nelson married, in 1897, Alice Caroline Wakefield the daughter of a merchant.
+In 1901 William was a tanner like his father living in Cheshire; the 1911 census records William and his wife living on private means in London.

 (His mother's probate record describes him as late Captain HM army, but so far we have not found him in military records).